Henry1098/oktaSymfony/README.md

 ### Set up the Frontend

 Edit the Okta configuration in `src/main.js` to fill in your client ID and other application details.
-(Refer to the [accompanying blog post](https://developer.okta.com/blog/2018/06/14/php-crud-app-symfony-vue) for more details.)
 Then install the dependencies and run the server:

 ```
 cd bad-puns-tracker-client-vue